-Yosemite valley is an incredible place any time of year.
+Yosemite valley is an incredible place for an elopement any time of year.
 Some folks call the valley the center of the universe and legit, it’s easy to see why.
 Though I’d been to the valley several times before, I’d never been in the spring.

 And let me tell you, Yosemite in the spring?
 Magic.
 The waterfalls are rushing, the rivers are full and clear and flowers are starting to spring up around the valley.
 It’s *incredible*.
 K + K were originally going to elope in Joshua Tree (a place I also love) but after their engagement photos wanted something with more color and variation.
-So we switched gears entirely and set our eyes on Yosemite.
+So we switched gears entirely and set our eyes on a Yosemite Valley Elopement.

 The weeks leading up to K + K’s elopement were chilly, with some of the park set to receive snow the day prior (and the day after I left the park the valley got *dumped* on.
 Spring is a wild time in the park!).
 The trail we had originally planned on was looking to be a muddy mess, and feeling like the cold and the mud may be a bit more than they bargained for, we made a quick change to our timeline to one of my favorite springtime locations in the park.
 I’m a photographer (hi) and I pay a loooooot of attention to light, and the light in this spot at sunrise in the spring is ::chefs kiss::.
 This is a seasonal phenomenon- you won’t get light like this in the fall.